fuderis/rs-macron/macron-regex/README.md

 ## Introduction:

-Creates a new instance of [Regex](https://docs.rs/regex/latest/regex/struct.Regex.html)
+Creates a new instance of [Regex](https://docs.rs/regex/latest/regex/struct.Regex.html).

+P.s.: More useful macros you can find [here](https://docs.rs/macron).

 ## Examples: